eadanfahey/blog/content/posts/crypto4.md

 UTXO, `utxo`, set alongside the blockchain.

 Implementing the `Utxo` module has been one of the more complex pieces of code we have seen so far.
-But, with the implementation complete, we can use the UTXO set for calculating user balances and creating transactions for sending coins between users.
+But, with the implementation complete, we can use it when calculating user balances and creating transactions for sending coins between users.

 ## Calculating user balances